-Congo's Kabila meets allies ahead of presidential candidate deadline
+Congo ruling coalition's presidential candidate to be announced 'in the coming hours'

 Western powers and Congo’s neighbors fear even worse violence across the country if Kabila digs in and runs, with memories still fresh of civil wars around the turn of the century that killed millions, most from hunger and disease.

-The presidency invited journalists to the meeting on Tuesday afternoon at Kabila’s farm in the village of Kingakati, about 80 km (50 miles) outside the capital Kinshasa, but it did not provide specifics about the agenda.
+Kabila met on Tuesday afternoon with members of his electoral coalition, the Common Front for Congo (FCC), at his farm in the village of Kingakati, about 80 km (50 miles) outside the Kinshasa.

-A Reuters reporter saw members of Kabila’s electoral coalition, the Common Front for Congo (FCC), enter the farm, including Communications Minister Lambert Mende, Commerce Minister Jean-Lucien Bussa and the president of the lower house of parliament, Aubin Minaku.
+Participants in the meeting included Mende, Commerce Minister Jean-Lucien Bussa, Planning Minister Modeste Bahati and the president of the lower house of parliament, Aubin Minaku.

 Minaku has been tipped as one of the candidates to emerge as Kabila’s chosen successor, as has former prime minister Augustin Matata Ponyo.